 4) Items that will increase the likelihood of explosion or fire should the aircraft crash.

 5) Potentially dangerous chemicals.

 Below is a list of typical dangerous goods that are quite common and that people may pack without knowing about their dangers.
 This list does not contain commodities for industrial or commercial use, as there are too many of them to include.

 Some cosmetics (hair spray, perfume, nail polish, remover, etc.), insecticide, moth repellent, cigarette lighters/matches, wax, candles, oil (for example, aroma oil, lubricating oil for bikes, etc.), oil colors for oil painting, used engines for vehicles or toys (radio-controlled model airplanes, etc.), magnets, speakers (except magnet-shielded ones), ink cartridges, ink pads, Bokuju (Indian ink), ink in general, adhesives,disposable body warmers, camping equipment (associated with fuel, e.g., solid fuel), diving equipment (oxygen cylinders, etc.), charcoal, ornaments made of charcoal, batteries, glue, air pumps for bikes with pressurized air, electrically assisted bikes, incense, moxa, bleach, polishes,any items that contain batteries.

 Speakers -No speakers including magnet-shielded ones are accepted.
 (Google Home have speakers inside.)

 Any type of batteries / lithium-ion batteries is not accepted.

-Please also be careful with lithium-ion batteries that are contained in various types of electronic equipment such as PCs, PC accessories, smartphones, tablet PCs (e.g., iPads), Wacom tablets, etc.
+Please also be careful with lithium-ion batteries that are contained in various types of electronic equipment such as PCs, PC accessories, smartphones, tablet PCs (e.g., iPad), Wacom tablets, FitBit, digital camera, GoPro etc.

 If the batteries can and have been removed, please indicate this on the packing list.